 Age is a Factor in Many Night Driving Accidents

 Age can be a factor in night time driving accidents.
 Motor vehicle drivers who are 60 years old or older often find it difficult to drive a car at night.
 Limited vision tends to be experienced by older drivers because the amount of light entering through the eye decreases as people age and their pupils shrink.
 Older individuals’ eyes do not dilate as much in the dark, and their corneas and lenses become less clear over time, causing light to scatter inside the eye.
+And that’s not all- studies show the legal level of alcohol is too much for older drivers.

 How Visibility is Affected During Night Driving